 Mechanism of Action

-The 2C-QD biocompatible material is delivered via intravitreal injection in a minimally invasive manner and the electrical stimulation is pan-retinal.
+The 2C-QD biocompatible material is delivered via intravitreal injection in a minimally invasive manner.
+As stated above, the creation of an exciton upon absorption of light produces the photovoltaic dipole moment that can activate the neural visual pathway and due to the broad distribution of QDs over the retina, the effect is pan retinal.
 This direct stimulation is capable of stimulating a variety of neuro-retinal cell types and can prevent cell death in the ganglion cell layer (Watanabe et al. 2002), the inner nuclear layer (Schmid et al. 2009), and the outer nuclear layer (Pardue et al. 2005) which contains cell bodies of photoreceptors.

 The neuroprotective effect of electrical stimulation is well documented in the literature for diseases as diverse as spinal cord injury, Parkinson’s disease, diabetic neuropathy, and hearing loss.
 The retina has a limited capacity to regenerate once damaged.
 It can, however, respond to external or artificial stimulation.
 Electrical stimulation can induce a cascade of effects, including depolarization of cells which simulates action potentials that can restore normal functions.
 Electrical stimulation

 of retinal neurons follows the same basic principles involved in the stimulation of other excitable neurons.
 The electrical stimulus delivers charge to the cell membrane that depolarizes the neuron and opens voltage-sensitive ion channels.
 This bypasses the natural presynaptic neurotransmitter excitation and causes the activated neurons to stimulate their postsynaptic targets (Weiland et al. 2016).